 Microgreen Blackout Period for the Home Grower

-These microgreen trays in a blackout period.
+These microgreen trays are in a blackout period.
 The length of the blackout period depends on the variety and temperature.
 The tray stacking and rock weights are discussed in another article.

 Listen to an Audio Version of the Article